 Review: Girls?
 Nudity?
 Fanservice?
 Check.
 If this is content you wholeheartedly enjoy, then you might as well stop reading this review right now.
 Yes, faithful reader, Inukami fulfills all of your dormant inner desires.
 But I digress, for the audience who want a little meat with their potatoes, you may continue reading.
 To be blunt; Inukami is hilarious.
 Maybe I have become so desensitized to risque comedy that I am no longer embarrassed to be caught watching it.

-The character interactions and situational hilarity is where Inukami! truly shines.
+and situational hilarity is where Inukami! truly shines.
 Keita is a womanizing, skirt-chasing fiend who perfectly fits the lead role.
 Along with Youko, the destructive and extremely envious female lead and the twelve lovable Inukami, we have mesh of unique personalities that serve create wonderful comedic chemistry.
 The characters involved ensure that the comedy never falls flat.
 Nevertheless, the type of comedy in Inukami! is not for everyone.
 To find the same enjoyment as I have, requires an acquired taste for sexually suggestive humor.

 Inukami! follows a simple, yet surprisingly good plot.
 Following the actions of Keita and the Inukami as they battle to exorcise evil spirits has its charm.
 However, this same solid plot affects the anime in negative ways.
 The story has its share of the “more serious” moments that tease the character-driven viewer with a tug at the emotions.
 But, the dedicated stance to getting "the laughs" makes much of this attempted “seriousness” and romance feel awkward and out of place.
 There are efforts in character development, although much of the large cast feels thin, receiving no more attention than a few scenes in a single episode.